turingschool-examples/little_esty_shop_bulk_discounts/README.md

 ## User Stories
 ```
 Merchant Bulk Discounts Index
+  belongs in merchants index
 As a merchant
 When I visit my merchant dashboard
 Then I see a link to view all my discounts
 When I click this link

+  belongs in bulk discount index
 Then I am taken to my bulk discounts index page
 Where I see all of my bulk discounts including their
 percentage discount and quantity thresholds